 It means you allow an organization or company to take payment from your debit card on a regular basis against the services you opt for.

 If you have purchased a subscription to a Netflix account, then on the scheduled date of every month or year, a fixed amount is debited from your debit or credit card.

 Setting up automatic payments is really easy.
-You just need to visit the vendor’s site and make a subscription purchase and add your account, and debit/credit card details, and done.
-But, are you planning to cancel your debit card?
-Looking for simple steps to stop recurring payments subscribed through the same debit card?
-Let’s give you different ways to stop automatic payments through debit card.
+You just need to visit the vendor’s site to make a subscription purchase.
+Add your account, enter debit/credit card details, and that’s all.

 7 Ways to Stop Recurring Payments on Debit Card